 Some of this is by design.
 The U.S. has a long history of excluding marginalized folk from participating on juries.
-Black men weren’t allowed to serve on juries until the ratification of the Fourteenth and Fifteenth Amendments.
-Women – regardless of race – weren’t commonly members of juries until the 1930s (Library of Congress).
+Black men weren’t allowed to serve on juries until the Fourteenth and Fifteenth Amendments were ratified.
+Regardless of race, women weren’t commonly members of juries until the 1930s (Library of Congress).
 And even today, formerly incarcerated people are banned from participating on a jury, despite the valid and necessary first-hand experience they bring to the conversation (Inquest).

 Equitable jury representation helps offset an overwhelmingly white legal system.
 Although 40% of Americans are people of color, nearly every elected prosecutor in America today is white (EJI), as are 79% of federal judges (Center for American Progress).

-As citizens, consider how you can use this opportunity to advocate for those most marginalized—especially if they’re not present in the deliberations.
+As citizens, consider how to use this opportunity to advocate for those most marginalized—especially if they’re not present in the deliberations.
 It might be inconvenient and annoying, but your participation can change the course of history and add much-needed perspective to an inequitable process.

-• A more racially-diverse jury is likely to make better and less racist decisions.
+• A more racially diverse jury is likely to make better, less racist decisions.

-• Diverse juries disrupts an overwhelmingly white legal system.
+• Diverse juries disrupt an overwhelmingly white legal system.

 *This piece was originally published on 08/10/22.
 It was updated by The ARD on 08/22/23.